aphyr/partitions-post/README.markdown

 ## Datacenter network failures

+Individual interfaces can fail, but those typically appear as single-node outages.
+A more dangerous problem are failures somewhere in the physical network.
+Switches are subject to power failure, misconfiguration, firmware bugs, topology changes, cable failures, and malicious traffic.
+Their failure modes are accordingly diverse:

 ### Power failure on both redundant switches

 As Microsoft's SIGCOMM paper suggests, redundancy doesn't always prevent link